FullstackAcademy/firebones/README.md

-# Hi, I'm bones
+# Hi, I'm 🔥🔥firebones🔥🔥

-I'm a happy little skeleton.
-You can clone me to use as a starter on your projects!
+I'm a happy little skeleton who is totally on [fire(base)](https://firebase.google.com)!

-I have React, Redux, Sequelize, and Express all just rattling around in here ready to go.
+You can clone me to use as a starter on your projects.
+I have React and Firebase, and some examples of how to put them together.

-## I need node >= 6.7.0
+## I need node >= 7.0.0

 If you don't have it, I'll complain and tell you how to install it.

 ## 1. Make me into something!

-We recommend that you **clone**, not fork, this repo – unless your intention is to develop Bones proper instead of using Bones as the starting point for your own application.
+We recommend that you **clone**, not fork, this repo – unless your intention is to develop Firebones proper instead of using Firebones as the starting point for your own application.

 Start by doing either of the following: